2. Tutorial¶

 root

-But, this doesn’t get you anything useful, because the container UID is mapped back to your UID on the host before permission checks are applied:
+But, as shown above, this doesn’t get you anything useful, because the container UID is mapped back to your UID on the host before permission checks are applied:

 > dd if=/dev/mem of=/tmp/pwned